Consent-Management-Platform/consent-management-api-cdk/DEVELOPMENT.md

 ### First-time npm project set-up and deployment

-Prerequisite set-up of API service package:
+Prerequisite set-up of service code packages:
 * In the parent directory that contains the consent-management-api-cdk, check out https://github.com/Consent-Management-Platform/consent-management-api
 * From within the consent-management-api directory, run `./gradlew build` to build the API project.
 * Validate that build/distributions/consent-management-api.zip has been created.
+* In the parent directory that contains the consent-management-api-cdk, check out https://github.com/Consent-Management-Platform/consent-history-ingestor
+* From within the consent-history-ingestor directory, run `./gradlew build` to build the project.
+* Validate that build/distributions/consent-history-ingestor.zip has been created.

-* Note: This is in order for the ConsentManagementApiStack to locate the API service code to upload to S3.
+Note: The above steps are to enable the CDK stacks to locate the service code to upload to S3.
 Pending investigation into long-term way to automatically build and consume API service code to remove this manual workaround.

 Steps to build and deploy CDK stacks: